 As one of the UK’s leading and world top 100 universities, Durham is also one of the most distinctive universities.
 It is a residential collegiate university with a welcoming community of more than 18,000 students and over 4,000 members of staff.
 Set within the historically rich City of Durham in the North East of England, which is home to a UNESCO World Heritage Site, this is an undeniably beautiful place in which to base your academic and home life.

-Durham University is listed 7th in The Times & Sunday Times Good University Guide 2019 and features in the top 100 of World University Rankings for 2018-19.
+We are listed 5th in the Guardian University Guide 2020 and 7th in the Complete University Guide 2021.
+We are ranked 86th in the QS World University Rankings 2021.
 Our academics and students are at the heart of our world-leading research and teaching capabilities, shaping the future with their ground-breaking work.

 At the heart of what we do is how we work and what we aim to be.
 As part of our people related objectives we want to ensure that we are an excellent employer and, to achieve this, we must recruit the best people from the widest possible pool of candidates.